DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank-Statement-Reconciliation/Bank-statement-import.md

 ### Periodic import

-The bank statement can also be set to import by periodic task [Import bank statements via financial utilities connection](../Setup/CASH-AND-BANK-MANAGEMENT/Bank-statement-import.md)
+The bank statement can also automatically be imported by using periodic task [Import bank statements via financial utilities connection](../Setup/CASH-AND-BANK-MANAGEMENT/Bank-statement-import.md)